Transmission and conductance across junctions of isotropic and anisotropic three-dimensional semimetals: Junction of Dirac and Weyl semimetals

 \section{Junction of Dirac and Weyl semimetals}

 In this section, we consider a magnetic junction between a Dirac and a ferromagnetic Weyl semimetal (a sandwich made of these materials was considered in Ref.~\cite{dirac-weyl}).
 The Dirac semimetal slab has no magnetic moment, and harbours doubly degenerate bands at a single node.
 On the other hand, the Weyl semimetal slab has an intrinsic magnetic moment, due to which the doubly-degenerate Dirac node is split into two nodes with positive and negative chiralities.
-The system is captured by the Hamiltonian
+The set-up is explained schematically in Fig.~\ref{figsetup2}.